gh-unit/gh-unit/README.markdown

 	@end

-- Make sure the Test target is currently selected and click Build & Go.
+Now you should be ready to Build and Run the test target.

-- You should see the following: TODO(gabe)
+You should see the following:

 Optionally, you can create a prefix header (Tests_Prefix.pch) and add #import <GHUnit/GHUnit.h> to it, and then you won't have to include that import for every test.